rlowrance/tags/README.md

 - `collections` to create a `namedtuple` internal data type `TagUsage`.
 - `fileinput` to read the input files specified on the command line or to read stdin, if no files are specified on the command line.

-I don't follow typical guidelines for formatting source code, but you are welcome to reformat the code using your favorite style.
+I don't follow typical guidelines for formatting Python source code, but you are welcome to reformat the code using your favorite style.

 The license is the MIT license.